 Before joining the JRC-Seville in January 2019, he worked as a senior research officer at ISER, University of ESSEX.

 He holds a Ph.D. in Economics from the department of economics at the University of Oslo.
 His doctoral thesis is titled "Three essays on Self-employment and taxation".

 His research focuses on empirical public economics and microsimulation modelling, in particular he is interested on the effects of tax-benefit systems and labour market institutions on income inequality, poverty and work incentives.

-He is an associate professor (on special leave) in the Department of Applied Economics at the University of Vigo (Spain), where he has been teaching and doing research since 1999.
+He is an associate professor (on special leave) in the Department of Applied Economics at the University of Vigo (Spain), where he was teaching and doing research from 1999 to 2015.
 He has also been a fellow researcher at the Instituto de Estudios Fiscales (IEF, Spanish Insitute for Fiscal Studies) and at the OECD Centre for Tax Policy and Administration.

 He holds an MsC in Economics and Business (1997) and a PhD in Economics (2003) from the University of Vigo.